 When a patient sees a doctor with a physical complaint or symptoms, it is the doctor’s responsibility to listen, ask questions, look for potential causes, do a thorough physical exam, recognize potential symptoms and order proper testing and follow up.
 Cancer can be missed or misdiagnosed in a number of ways, including:

 • Failure to perform a thorough physical examination

 • Failure to communicate adequately with the patient and take a complete medical history

 • Failure to recognize symptoms and early warning signs

-• Failure to identify and diagnose a cancerous lesion during a biopsy procedure
+• Failure to properly perform a biopsy

 • Diagnosing a cancerous (malignant) tumor as a non-cancerous (benign) tumor